Close Menu

 WHAT DOES IT COST TO HIRE AN ATTORNEY WITH EXPERIENCE?

 How much is the attorney fee?
 It is 25% of your back benefit.
-But, the fee is capped at $7200.
-You do not pay more than the cap of $7200.
-And, 25% is usually less than the $7200 cap.
-You will pay either 25% of the back benefit or the $7200 cap.
-You pay whatever is the lesser amount.
+But, the fee is capped at $9200.
+You do not pay more than the current cap.
+And, 25% is usually less than the attorney fee cap.
+You will pay either 25% of the back benefit or the cap.
+If you win, then you pay whichever amount is less between the two.

 YOU PAY THE COST OF MEDICAL RECORD COPIES